Table of Contents

 Why do we fail at starting new habits?

-Let’s imagine a situation you may have already lived.
+Let’s imagine a situation you may have already experienced.

 You feel pumped out, ready to take all the challenges of the world.
 Ready to take control of your health for good this time.